 Once you have the advertising qualifications needed, you should think about getting yourself a coach.
 Honestly, marketing is a whole lot about people and also trust.
 People and especially, marketers are attracted to other people who are similarly goal-oriented and ambitious or driven.
 If you share your goals with somebody, at least one of the ten people that you speak to would be interested in knowing more about what you have to say.
 Marketers also like to teach other people so if they see you as a newbie, they will give you career advice.
 This could be a great way of getting yourself coached.
 You meet new people and you learn from their experiences.

 If you are a real beginner with zero experience behind you and you are just testing out the waters, start your own blog.
 It will help you get familiar with and understand the many techniques and methodology that needs to be used in advertising and it will give you better confidence.

 #8 – Do some free work if you can

 People may not be willing to hire your services or pay you all that well when you start with absolutely no portfolio to show.
 That is fine.
 Think about doing some free work or getting an internship.
 This will give you experience, exposure, and of course material that you can use to build your portfolio.

 #9 – start asking for money once you know your work is good

 You should not work for free when you know that you can be charging for it.
 You spent time and money and invested efforts to gain your skills and you should not work for free for longer than it is necessary.

 #10 – Build a great portfolio

 Like we said in the beginning, this field is really competitive.
 Therefore, you should make sure that your portfolio reflects the right quality of work and your expertise.
 Don’t throw in anything and everything.
 Be selective and use your best work only.
 Now that you know what you can do to begin your advertising career, why not get started on your qualifications?
-You can contact us on [email protected]
+You can contact us at [email protected]